 The Committee also assists with Veterans “Stand-downs” throughout Virginia by coordinating with various homeless veteran support groups and providing information concerning benefits.

 Our goal of assisting homeless veterans to become productive and self-sufficient also includes working with federal, state, county, and city governments to develop programs to assist homeless veterans; and coordination with each of the VAMCs in Virginia to obtain health care, substance abuse treatment, and mental health services for our homeless veterans.

 For additional resources, Veterans can contact 211 which will provide

 resources available in their area.
 Homeless veterans may also contact the National Veterans Homeless Hotline at 1-877-4AID-VET (424-3838).

-Homeless Veteran Committee Chair: Lisa Gregory, PDC (Chapter 7)
+Homeless Veteran Committee Chair: Francine James (Chapter 6)

 National Veterans Homeless Hotline: 1-877-4AID-VET (424-3838)